Making sure it's us

 What should I look out for when searching for debt advice?

 - Is it a paid for Ad?
 If you're using a search engine, avoid results that have Ad next to them.
 Ads appear at the very top of a search engine results page.
 Fake companies will often pay money to appear at the top of the page.
+We often see paid-for advertisements on search engines or social media for commercial debt advice that appear misleading or inaccurate or masquerade as a debt advice charity, you can report these by following our reporting guide.

 - Is it the right web address?
 If the web address isn't www.nationaldebtline.org then it isn't us.
 A fake company might use a web address that is very similar to ours.